Aimee Mann: 2005–2007: The Forgotten Arm and One More Drifter in the Snow

 In May 2005, Mann released The Forgotten Arm, a concept album set in the 1970s about two lovers who go on the run.
 It was produced by Joe Henry and recorded mostly live in the studio.
 The album artwork won a Grammy Award for Best Recording Package.
 Though The Forgotten Arm received generally positive reviews, the AV Club felt Mann's work was becoming formulaic.

 In October 2006, Mann released One More Drifter in the Snow, a Christmas album featuring covers and new songs.
-It was the first of several albums produced by Mann's bassist, Paul Bryan.
+It was the first of several Mann albums produced by her bassist, Paul Bryan.
 Mann said she did not enjoy Christmas songs that use modern genres, and instead drew inspiration from classic Christmas records by Bing Crosby, Frank Sinatra, Peggy Lee and the Vince Guaraldi Trio.

 That year, Mann began an annual tradition of playing Christmas shows combining music and comedy.
 Guests have included Oswalt, Jeff Goldblum, Grant-Lee Phillips, Nellie McKay and Rich Sommer.
 Mann described it as a "Christmas show for people who don't really like Christmas".
 In 2007, Mann contributed two original songs, "The Great Beyond" and "At the Edge of the World", to the film Arctic Tale, and sang on "Unforgiven" from John Doe's album A Year in the Wilderness.